DanielStolt/le_log4net/README.md

 The Logentries Plugin logs its debug messages to log4net's internal logger.
 This is enabled in your `web/app.config` by default and can be disabled by changing the `log4net.Internal.Debug` in the `<appSettings>` section to false.
 If you would like to keep log4net debug enabled, but disable Logentries debug messages, then change the debug parameter inside the `<log4net>` section to false.

 You can also download a hello world sample app from the Downloads section.
-It is ready to go and only needs `LOGENTRIES_ACCOUNT_KEY` and `LOGENTRIES_LOCATION` to be entered into the `web.config`.
+It is ready to go and only needs `LOGENTRIES_TOKEN` to be entered into the `web.config`.

 Ensure that you followed the section of this readme regarding your AssemblyInfo.cs file.